The Bankrate promise

 4. It’s a good fit for new borrowers

 The card doesn’t come with as many perks as more premium credit cards that are marketed to experienced borrowers with excellent credit (or even as many perks as other Bank of America credit cards).
-That said, its lack of an annual fee and its zero-interest introductory offers make it an attractive option for borrowers who are just starting out, may not have had a credit card before or are looking to rebuild credit.
+That said, its lack of an annual fee and its introductory APR offer make it an attractive option for borrowers who are just starting out, may not have had a credit card before or are looking to rebuild credit.
 In fact, this was the first credit card I opened straight out of college.

 5. It comes with free FICO score access